 Step 2 - Enable split tunneling in the Mullvad app

-- Click on the settings icon that looks like a gear in the top right corner.
+- Click on the settings icon that looks like a cogwheel in the top right corner.

 - Scroll down to Firefox and click on the plus icon on the right side of it.
 It should then show up under "Excluded apps".